Radha500-png/JazzHands/README.md

 ![Jazz Hands](./Example/Docs/jazzhands-demo.gif)

-Jazz Hands is used extensively in [IF and DO by IFTTT for iPhone and iPad](https://ifttt.com/products), most famously in the app intro.

 ##Demo App

 Open `JazzHandsDemo.xcworkspace` to see a simple demonstration of moving, scaling, fading, and transforming views in a scrolling app intro.